legault/emacs/README.md

 `M-x org-mode RET` = Press ALT and X, then type "org-mode", then press RETURN/ENTER

-[Here is a list](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf) of the most commonly used keybindings.
+[Here's a list](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf) of the most commonly used keybindings.

 **Note**: You do not need to know all of them to find Emacs useful